 - 1. Turning the fire pump controller switch to OFF (deactivating TB-1).
-NOTE: The FPDP will keep the fire pump drive engine running to idle; AND - 2.
+NOTE: The FPDP will keep the fire pump drive engine running to idle until the timer expires; AND - 2.
 Turning the fire pump controller from OFF to MAN (manual) and back to OFF (reactivating and deactivating TB-1).
-The fire pump drive engine will shut down.
+The fire pump drive engine will shut down immediately.